oracle-livelabs/security/data-safe/assess-database-users/assess-database-users.md

 This lab assumes you have:

 - Obtained an Oracle Cloud account and signed in to the Oracle Cloud Infrastructure Console
-- Prepared your environment for this workshop
+- Access to or prepared an environment for this workshop
-- Registered your target database with Oracle Data Safe
+- Access to a registered target database
 - (Optional) Started audit data collection for your target database in Oracle Data Safe.
 Audit data collection is required if you want to view users' audit records from within User Assessment.